lalit-phadtare/AdvancedLaneDetection/writeup.md

 #### 5. Unwarp

 1. The warped image and lane region is unwarped back using Minv calculated in step 3 to get back the front-view.
+This is done using the OpenCV warpPerspective() function mainly.
+The code is at line 500.

-#### 5. Measurements
+#### 6. Measurements

 These include:
 1. Lane curvature for left and right lanes are calculated using the polynomial coefficients calculated in 4.
 The formula is discussed [here](https://www.intmath.com/applications-differentiation/8-radius-curvature.php)
 2. Measurement results for each image is labeled on each unwarped frame.
-The code is in `measureResult()` at line 420.
+The code is in `measureResult()` at line 510.

 Here is the final annotated image: